HasanApplore/IndoSup/replit.md

 - July 09, 2025.
 Reduced testimonials section size by 30% with compact layout, smaller fonts, and improved proportions while maintaining functionality
 - July 09, 2025.
 Updated testimonials section with #041d33 border color, more prominent rounded corners, removed testimonial numbers, and added elegant navigation dots
 - July 09, 2025.
 Significantly reduced footer height (60% reduction) by compressing padding, margins, font sizes, and spacing while maintaining all functionality and visual appeal
+- July 09, 2025.
+Reduced all section heights by additional 10% for more compact layout: decreased padding from py-8 md:py-12 to py-6 md:py-10, and further reduced to py-5 md:py-8 for testimonials section

 ## User Preferences